• Skip to primary navigation

 Once you learn how to brown butter, you'll make it often enough so that it's at the ready at all times.
 It will take any recipe to another level!Brown Butter in a bowl with a whisk

-Sure, some things are better with bacon, like Bloody Marys and grilled cheese.
+Sure, some things are better with bacon, like Bloody Marys and chili.

 Well, did you know that cakes, cookies, pastas, breads, roasted chicken, fish, and casseroles are all better with brown butter?!
 (That list does go on, by the way.)